lionel-panhaleux/vtes/vtes_comprehensive_rules.md

 - **Scarce**: When a Methuselah moves a scarce vampire from her uncontrolled region to her ready region during her influence phase, she must burn 3 pool for every other vampire of the same clan already in play.
+  Ⓡ If you fill up two uncontrolled scarce vampires of the same clan during your influence phase, you move one into the controlled region and then the other - burning an additional 3 pool for the second because of the first.
+  Ⓡ If you contest a scarce vampire, you pay the 3-pool-per-same-clan penalty when putting the card into play (before contesting begins).
 - **Slave**: Some minions are identified as slaves to a specified clan.
 A slave cannot take a directed action if his controller doesn't control a ready member of the specified clan.
 Also, if a member of the specified clan controlled by